 This spider web slime is a MUST TRY any time your kids are learning about spiders, doing a spider unit study, or reading a spider themed book for story time.
-It’s also perfect for a Halloween occasion or activity.
+Pair it with a skeleton craft for an afternoon of Halloween fun.

 It’s such a fun slime recipe and kids will love playing with this diy slime.
 It’s such a fun addition to spider units!
 You will LOVE adding this activity and watching kids go crazy while they play with this spider slime.
 Add in some mini spider counters for some a fun spider counting activity.
 Scroll down below to learn how to make spider web slime.

 Slime recipes are some of our FAVORITE activities – and we love adding diy slime to homeschool units.
 This spider web slime goes along perfect with insect and spider units.
 With the fun interesting texture, kids will have soooo much fun and get lost playing for hours!
 It’s the PERFECT slime recipe to go with school units for kids to play with.

 Scroll down below to make your own spider slime!

 Ingredients for spider web slime

 - 1 teaspoon borax

 Directions to make spider web slime

 Before you get started with your slime recipe, gather all the ingredients to make this spider web slime activity easier.
 Once you’ve done that, pour 1/2 cup of white glue into a bowl and then add the water and stir.

 In a separate bowl, combine 1 cup of water and the borax.
 Slowly pour it into the glue mixture, stirring constantly until slime has formed and then knead for a few minutes.